-Most of the affordable and locally owned hotels are clustered around District 1 where foreigner-focussed restaurants, bars, and spas fill up all available space.
-We usually stay in the District 1 backpackers area for the convenience: it’s near the bus station, lots of places with vegan and vegetarian food, and easy access to the major tourist sights in Ho Chi Minh City.
+Most of the affordable and locally owned hotels are clustered around Saigon District 1 where foreigner-focussed restaurants, bars, and spas fill up all available space.
+We usually stay in the District 1 backpackers area (between Bui Vien street and Pham Ngu Lao) for the convenience.
+It’s near the bus station, has easy access to all kinds of restaurants, is where most of the best hotels and cheap hostels in Ho Chi Minh City are located, and is within easy reach of most of the Ho Chi Minh City attractions.

-The closer you get to the city centre, the more upscale hotels you’ll find — which tends to mean they are more wasteful, less likely to be privately owned, and a therefore less mindful.
+The closer you get to the city centre (around Pasteur Street), the fancier the hotels become.
+This means they will be more expensive, are usually more wasteful, less likely to be privately owned, and a therefore are a less mindful choice.

 Related: Don’t miss our complete guide to Mindful Travel in Vietnam, including sample itineraries, the best hotels in Hanoi, Hoi An, and other major destinations, and the best vegetarian and vegan restaurants in Vietnam.

 Read on for our our mindful recommendations for the…

 All prices are approximate and can fluctuate depending on time of year.
 Ratings come from Booking.com.

 Best Ho Chi Minh City Hostels and Budget Hotels